videothrone/resizeable-panes/readme.md

 ## Features

--   Users can drag the bar on mousedown to reveal more of a bw photo a the Orion Nebula.
+-   Users can drag the bar on mousedown to reveal more of a color version of a bw photo of the Orion Nebula.

 -   The moment the user releases the mouse, the bar jumps back to the initial middle position.